Climate change: made possible by QBE

 But there’s something very different about insurers.
 They are connected to both the causes and impacts of climate change, paying out in the tens of millions of dollars at a time on extreme weather events, which are being made more frequent and intense as a result of climate change.

 Why would insurance companies underwrite projects like oil rigs and coal mines, that pose massive financial risks to the company, not to mention the risks faced by humanity through climate change?
 QBE is a good example of who to ask first: until recently, they prided themselves on supporting dirty fossil fuels.

-Closer to home, calls for QBE to quit coal have also been aired loud and cleared.
-A group of Market Forces volunteers handed out 1000 clap banners to Sydney fans as they headed into the MCG ahead of the team’s preliminary final.
+Closer to home, calls for QBE to quit coal have also been aired loud and clear.
+In September 2016 a group of Market Forces volunteers handed out 1000 clap banners to Sydney fans as they headed into the MCG ahead of the team’s preliminary final.
 Reading “Swans goal” on one side and “QBE quit coal” on the other, the banners were a great way for fans to support their team and call for strong climate action from its major sponsor at the same time.

-Activists on Monday 2nd May gave QBE’s headquarters a colourful new rebranding, illustrating how the insurance company was making climate change possible through its underwriting of major fossil fuel projects.
+In May 2016, activists gave QBE’s headquarters a colourful new rebranding, illustrating how the insurance company was making climate change possible through its underwriting of major fossil fuel projects.

 Posters bearing the slogan “made possible by QBE”, a company favourite, were put on display outside the building in Sydney’s financial district as staff of the company arrived at work.
 The posters connected QBE to climate impacts such as coral bleaching, bushfires and major coal mining projects.